YDK-Solutions/ydk/sdk/python/core/docsgen/api/services/gnmi_service.rst

         :param qos: (``long``) QOS indicating the packet marking.
         :param mode: (``str``) Subscription mode: one of ``STREAM``, ``ONCE`` or ``POLL``.
         :param encoding: (``str``) Encoding method for the output: one of ``JSON``, ``BYTES``, ``PROTO``, ``ASCII``, or ``JSON_IETF``.
         :param callback_function: (``func(str)``) Callback function, which is used to process the subscription data.
-The subscription data returned to the user as a string representation of protobuf SubscribeResponse message.
+                                  The subscription data returned to the user as a string representation of protobuf **SubscribeResponse** message.
+                                  If not specified, the response is printed to system stdout.
         :raises: :py:exc:`YPYError<ydk.errors.YPYError>` if an error has occurred.

     .. py:method:: capabilities(provider)